 Check out this in-depth guide for some of the best WordPress and WooCommerce subscription plugins and add-ons that help business owners generate recurring revenue.

 3b.
-Enabling options for sign up via different channels (private categories only)
+Enabling options for sign up via different channels (role restricted categories only)

-If you're using private categories, then the hidden subscribers area will automatically unlock whenever someone with the correct role logs into their account.
+If you're using user role protected categories, then the hidden subscribers area will automatically unlock whenever someone with the correct role logs into their account.

 As a result, you need to make sure that an individual user account is created for each subscriber.
 (This isn't needed if you're using password protected categories, because those don't require individual user accounts.)